Nursing M.S.

 Comprehensive Examination

 The Comprehensive Examination is conducted by the Graduate Faculty in the Department of Nursing.
 The examination is designed to allow the student to demonstrate analysis and synthesis of knowledge gained through the program.
 The examination must be completed prior to the Master’s thesis or project.
 The Comprehensive Examination is rated on a satisfactory/ unsatisfactory basis.
-In the event that the student does not achieve a satisfactory on the oral comprehensive exam, one opportunity to provide written evidence of satisfactory achievement of the goal of the comprehensive exam will be allowed.
+In the event that the student does not achieve a satisfactory on the oral comprehensive exam, one opportunity to provide written or oral evidence of satisfactory achievement of the goal of the comprehensive exam will be allowed and is to be completed by 2 weeks following the oral attempt.

 Requirements for Advancement to Candidacy for the Degree of Master of Science